 A prospect could have a missing job title, which impedes your ability to segment them into the correct bucket and engage with them.
 Or maybe their location data is wrong, leaving them out of critical geographic campaigns.

 Or, if you rely on customers entering their own information into forms to populate data in your CRM, then you can bet that your data will also be rife with errors — the kind of errors that are hard to identify and weed out using Excel.
-That means that often, to clean up those issues, your team will have to update the data manually.
+That means that your team will often have to update the data manually to clean up those issues.

 These kinds of missed opportunities reverberate throughout your company and often go undetected.
 Data update assignments are a constant, ongoing need in nearly every company.

 The more accurate data that you have for contacts within your CRM, the more genuine connections you can make with them through your messaging, throughout the customer lifecycle.

 While some companies invest in third-party data enrichment software or services, which requires that you share your existing data with them.
 Additionally, enrichment tasks often end up getting taken care of in-house.
 Sales teams, for example, cannot always wait for the company to invest in data enrichment.
 The lack of updated data affects their sales in the now, which is usually where their primary concern lies, for better or worse.